rotationalio/rotational.io/content/en/bio/daniel-sollis.md

   - name : "github"
     link: 'https://github.com/DanielSollis'
     icon: 'fa-github'
+---
-bio : "Daniel Sollis is a Junior Distributed Systems Engineer working at Rotational Labs.
+Daniel Sollis is a Junior Distributed Systems Engineer working at Rotational Labs.
 Daniel is a skilled programmer with experience working in Golang, Python and C++.
-Daniel spends most of his free time playing guitar, reading, hiking and generally staying fit."
+Daniel spends most of his free time playing guitar, reading, hiking and generally staying fit.
----